 Another player character in forensics discovered the stone was actually an egg.
 Its blood type also matched the samples left by the bird on Cockfoster’s car.
 The victim also had traces of dried pig’s blood on his boots.
 Following this clue, the gang investigated an abandoned slaughterhouse and discovered evidence somebody had been pillaging it for supplies.
 Tracking the thief’s prints to a shack in the nearby swamps, they discovered the night guard had summoned the bird and was allowing it to feed on local hikers/hunters.
 But the bird got angry when he stole its egg with plans to sell it to a local cult.

-At that point, the mother and father birds attacked, and things suddenly looked very grim.
-One party member was nursing a major wound from earlier, most characters were a single sanity check away from going insane, and none of us were prepared to fight a pair of giant flying monsters.
+At that point, the bird found us and attacked, and things suddenly looked very grim.
+We were all wounded, most characters were a single sanity check away from going insane, and none of us were prepared to fight a giant flying monster.
 Cockfosters was the one who realized we had the necessary supplies to cast the de-summoning spell detailed in the dead man’s journal.
-So the others held the monsters off as he put the ritual together and (with their permission) sacrificed a dying party member to create a portal returning the monstrous fowl from whence they came.
+So the others held the monster off as he put the ritual together and (with their permission) sacrificed a dying party member to create a portal returning the monstrous fowl and its egg from whence they came.
 (He also ended up being the only one who passed the sanity check from gazing upon the dark realm.)
-While a victory, it came at high cost to the party and we created fresh characters for the next campaign.
+While a victory, it came at high cost to the party and we created fresh characters for the next storyline.

 My 3rd character: Harold Poole the milkman